Rsactftool

 return result

-Notice that the current working directory is set to /opt/RsaCtfTool
+Notice that the current working directory is set to /opt/RsaCtfTool.

-Also, notice that the --output
+Also, notice that the --output parameter is checked separately:

 if param_name == '--output':